MXClyde/mendix-kubernetes-azure/README.md

 ### Deploying the cluster load balancer (NGINX Ingress Controller)

 Web traffic has to flow from outside the cluster towards the right Mendix containers in the cluster.
 In the Kubernetes world, this is handled by an ingress controller.
 We will deploy the NGINX ingress controller into the cluster.
-We will do this using helm, the package manager for Kubernetes.
+We will do this using Helm, the package manager for Kubernetes.

 ##### Installing Helm